New to Rust? Grab our free Rust for Beginners eBook Get it free →

 Save Tokens with Progressive Summarization

-If your chatbot has long conversations, you can summarize older parts regularly.
+Memory management is also important.
+If your chatbot has long conversations, you can summarise older parts regularly.

 if (conversation.length > 20) {